neondatabase/website/content/docs/manage/endpoints.md

 ### Delete an endpoint with the API

 The following Neon API method deletes the specified endpoint.
-An endpoint belongs to a a Neon project, so in addition to the `endpoint_id`, you must specify the `project_id`.
+An endpoint belongs to a Neon project, so in addition to the `endpoint_id`, you must specify the `project_id`.

 ```text
 DELETE /projects/{project_id}/endpoints/{endpoint_id}